 Report on line 3, column (d), the amount included in taxable income under section 951 (relating to Subpart F), gains or other income inclusions resulting from elections under sections 1291(d)(2) and 1298(b)(1), and any amount included in taxable income pursuant to section 1293 (relating to qualified electing funds).
-The amount of Subpart F income corresponds to the total of the amounts reported by the property and casualty insurance company on line 6.
-Schedule I, of all Forms 5471, Information Return of U.S. Persons With Respect to Certain Foreign Corporations.
+The amount of Subpart F income corresponds to the total of the amounts reported by the property and casualty insurance company on line 6, Schedule I, of all Forms 5471, Information Return of U.S. Persons With Respect to Certain Foreign Corporations.
 The amount of qualified electing fund income corresponds to the total of the amounts reported by the property and casualty insurance company on line 3(a), Part II, of all Forms 8621, Return by a Shareholder of a Passive Foreign Investment Company (PFIC) or Qualified Electing Fund.

 Also include on line 3 PFIC mark-to-market gains and losses under section 1296.
-Do not report such gains and losses on Part II, line 15.
+Do not report such gains and losses on Schedule M-3 Part II, line 15.

-Line 4.
+Part I, line 4a.
 Section 78 Gross-Up

-Report on line 4, column (d), the amount of any section 78 gross-up not included in column (d) of Part II, lines 9, 10, and 11, Income (loss) from U.S. partnerships, foreign partnerships and other pass-through entities.
-The section 78 gross-up amount on this line 4 must correspond to the total section 78 gross-up amounts reported by the property and casualty insurance company on all Forms 1118, Foreign Tax Credit-Corporations, excluding the amounts reported in column (d) of Part II, lines 9, 10, and 11.
+Report on Part I, line 4a, column (d), the amount of any section 78 gross-up not included on Part II, column (d) of lines 9, 10, and 11, Income (loss) from U.S. partnerships, foreign partnerships, and other pass-through entities.
+The section 78 gross-up amount on this Part I, line 4a, must correspond to the total section 78 gross-up amounts reported by the property and casualty insurance company on all Forms 1118, Foreign Tax Credit-Corporations, excluding the amounts reported on Schedule M-3, Part II, column (d) of lines 9, 10, and 11.